 In terms of changes across time, the female labor force participation rate today is higher than three decades ago.
 This is true in the majority of countries, across all income levels.
 The chart below shows this, comparing national estimates of female participation rates in 1980 (vertical axis) and 2016 (horizontal axis).1

 The grey diagonal line in this scatter plot has a slope of one, so countries that have seen positive changes in female labor force participation rates appear below the line.
 As we can see, most countries lie on the bottom right.
-Indeed, in some cases, countries are very far below the diagonal line—in Nicaragua, for example, there was a five-fold increase over the period.
+Indeed, in some cases, countries are very far below the diagonal line—in Qatar, for example, there was a six-fold increase over the period.

 On the aggregate, what does this imply for the global trend?
 The answer is not obvious, since some countries have missing data, and global trends are particularly sensitive to changes in large countries, such as India.
 In a recent exercise using statistical assumptions to impute missing data, the World Development Report (2012) estimates that in the period 1980-2008, the global rate of female labor force participation increased from 50.2 to 51.8 percent, while the male rate fell slightly from 82.0 to 77.7 percent.
 So the gender gap narrowed from 32 percentage points in 1980 to 26 percentage points in 2008.